frankshearar/Home/NuGet-Restore-Manager.md

 	- When nominating CPS supplies project dir, intermediate dir, restore output type (uap, netcore), dg graph
 - [ ] How to block the build until we have full info from VS?
 	- Virtual Project?
+- [ ] Throttling and dials to control how often a restore can happen.
+- [ ] Coordination with Project system … should they show 1000 errors…